Red Cockroaches

-Red Cockroaches (Spanish: Cucarachas Rojas) is a Cuban film released in 2003.
-This feature film was the debut production of Miguel Coyula and was the result of a two-year effort on a tiny budget of $2,000.
+Red Cockroaches (Spanish: Cucarachas Rojas) is a 2003 Cuban–American science–fiction drama film.
+The film was the directorial debut of Miguel Coyula and was the result of a two-year effort on a $2,000 budget.
 Shot entirely using a portable digital camcorder and edited on a home computer, Red Cockroaches is an example of DIY cinema.
 In its review, Variety called it a "A triumph of technology in the hands of a visionary with know-how..."
-It is the first of a planned trilogy which continues with Corazon Azul (Blue Heart).
+It is the first of a trilogy which continues with Blue Heart (film).